paninski-lab/lightning-pose/docs/directory_structures.md

 * `labeled-data/`: contains images that correspond to the labels, and can include subdirectories.
-The directory name, any subdirectory names, and image names are all flexible, as long as they are consistent with the first row of `CollectedData.csv`.
+The directory name, any subdirectory names, and image names are all flexible, as long as they are consistent with the first column of `CollectedData.csv`.

 * `videos/`: when training semi-supervised models, the videos in this directory will be used for computing the unsupervised losses.
 This directory can take any name, and needs to be specified in